Egor4ik325/converic/README.md

 - Then to log-in you can use either email or username + your password
 - All further conversion will be automatically added to the user database
 - Anonymous conversions will be removed both from the browser and server file storage.

+### Deployment

+How the project will be deployed?

+- front-end will be hosted on GitHub Pages or Netlify
+- back-end will be hosted on Heroku